A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: Introduction

 The first one is the Gibbs facet process in $\rd$ (see \cite{ar:VeceraBenesFasety}).
 Here the energy is a~function of the intersections of tuples of facets.
 We prove that the repulsive model satisfies assumptions of the existence theorem, and therefore the infinite-volume Gibbs facet process exists in this case.
 On the other hand, we find a counterexample in $\rtwo$ for the case with attractive interactions and we extend it to prove that the finite-volume Gibbs facet processes with attractive interactions do not exist in $\rtwo$.

 The second application deals with a model for a random tessellation of $\rtwo$.
 We consider the Laguerre tessellation $L(\gamma)$ (see \cite{ar:LautensackZuyev}), which partitions $\rtwo$ according to the power distance w.r.t.\ at most countable set of generators $\gamma \subset \rtwo \times (0,\infty)$.
-We are interested in the situation where the random generator is a marked Gibbs point process with the energy function depending on the geometric properties of the tessellation.
+We are interested in the situation where the random set of generators is a marked Gibbs point process with the energy function depending on the geometric properties of the tessellation.

 Gibbs point processes with geometry-dependent interactions (which include random tessellations) were considered in \cite{ar:DDG2012}.
 Using the concept of hypergraph structure, an existence result was derived for the unmarked case.
-It was remarked that the~same existence result would extend to the marked case, and based on this, the existence of an infinite-volume Gibbs measure for several models of Gibbs-Laguerre tessellations of $\rthree$ was derived in~\cite{ar:JS2020} under the assumption of bounded marks.
-In the case of marks not being uniformly bounded, while the range assumption from~\cite{ar:RoellyZass} turned out to be more restricting than initially expected, we noticed that one can still use some of the results from that paper to support the proof of the existence of the Gibbs-Laguerre tessellation.
+It was remarked that the~same existence result would extend to the marked case, and based on this, the existence of an infinite-volume Gibbs measure for several models of Gibbs--Laguerre tessellations of $\rthree$ was derived in~\cite{ar:JS2020} under the assumption of bounded marks.

+In the case of marks not being uniformly bounded, while the range assumption from~\cite{ar:RoellyZass} turned out to be more restricting than initially expected, we noticed that one can still use some of the results from that paper to support the proof of the existence of the Gibbs--Laguerre tessellation.
 After a careful analysis of the behaviour of the Laguerre diagram, we considered as an example the model with energy given by the number of vertices in the tessellation, where we were able to prove a new existence theorem under the condition that we almost surely see a point.